charleskoffler/clprolf/docs/clprolf_complete_theoretical_def.md

 ### PARALLELISM: "TURN SYNCHRONIZATION", VERSUS "APPOINTMENT SYNCHRONIZATION"
 Clprolf introduced two keywords, "one_at_a_time", and "dependent_activity", to differenciate the two existing cases of synchronization.
-"synchronized" is confusing, because synchronization could be about turn synchronization, and about appointment synchronization too (mais one thread wait after another finishes).
+"synchronized" is confusing, because synchronization could be about turn synchronization (one_at_a_time), and about appointment synchronization too (where one thread sometimes waits after another finishes a dependent activity).

 Another reason, is that in clprolf, we are talking about kind of scenario, not how we implement this.
 The scenario implies that we would use a "synchronized" implementation, or a "wait()/notify()" implementation.
 So we still are in an algorithm mindset and reasoning.